-Log collection is enabled for the Linux VDA by default.
+Logging enabled by default for the Linux VDA

 The ctxlogd daemon and the setlog utility are included in the Linux VDA release package.
 By default, the ctxlogd daemon starts after you install and configure the Linux VDA.

-The ctxlogd daemon

 All the other services that are traced depend on the ctxlogd daemon.
 You can stop the ctxlogd daemon if you do not want to keep the Linux VDA traced.